Vasile Cijevschi: Autonomist advocacy

 After this episode, Cijevschi withdrew from national politics.
 As argued by Țurcanu, he was partly validated in feeling "disgusted" by the corruption of Brătianu and other Romanian politicians.
 However, in May 1921, Cijevschi organized commemorations for the prime minister's father, Ion C. Brătianu, recognized a founder of Romanian liberalism; the initiative committee also comprised various other intellectuals, including Herța, Paul Gore, Daniel Ciugureanu, Ștefan Ciobanu, Ludovic Dauș, and Gherman Pântea.
+Until January 1922, he handled internal affairs for the national government's Bessarabian Directorate, being then replaced by Vasile Bârcă.
 Still involved with the Moldavian Veterans' Association, and employed for a while by the Chișinău Community Bank, he worked mainly as a civil servant for the Mayor of Chișinău, supervising the local schools.
 As a speaker of "Oriental languages", he was asked to review the archeological finds at Galilești, but could not read the mysterious inscriptions.

-His activity was primarily focused on the Art Academy, which he helped refurbish.
+Cijevschi's activity was primarily focused on the Art Academy, which he helped refurbish.
 Under his watch as head of the local Fine Arts Society (1921–1926), the school was presided upon by sculptor Alexandru Plămădeală; it employed educators who were frowned upon in Romania for their alleged Bolshevik sympathies.
-During the 1920s Cijevschi rallied with the People's Party, and edited its regional Russian-language newspaper, Nashe Slovo ("Our Word").
+During the early 1920s Cijevschi rallied with the People's Party, and edited its regional Russian-language newspaper, Nashe Slovo ("Our Word").

-Transnistrian academic Piotr Șornikov sees Cijevschi as "one of the founders of the Bessarabian autonomist movement", in turn located on the "moderate wing of the Bessarabian liberation movement" and connected to the notion of Moldavian ethnic distinctiveness.
 According to a report put out in September 1922 by Adevărul daily, Cijevschi was in fact a political associate of Inculeț, who ended up aligning himself with Brătianu's governing National Liberals; this affiliation also allowed Cijevschi to maintain his position within Chișinău's city government—effectively, as the unelected Vice Mayor.
 Physician I. Duscian made similar claims in Universul paper, adding allegations that Cijevschi was forcing inmates of public orphanages to only speak Russian.

-In October 1923, activist Ion Negoiescu alleged that Cijevschi had become a political client of the Romanian National Party, which was relying on him to build a regional chapter.
+By March 1923, Cijevschi had established contacts with the opposition Romanian National Party (PNR), which was trying to court Bessarabian voters.
+As noted by Universul, he was joined in this effort by a diverse group of regionalists, also comprising jaded nationalists such as Pelivan, and one former member of the Black Hundreds.
+In October, activist Ion Negoiescu alleged that Cijevschi had become a political client of the PNR, which was relying on him to build a regional chapter.
 According to Negoiescu, this was unacceptable, since Cijevschi, in addition to being "anti-Romanian", had a "penchant for belonging to several political parties at the same time".
+In his own overview, Transnistrian academic Piotr Șornikov sees Cijevschi as "one of the founders of the Bessarabian autonomist movement", in turn located on the "moderate wing of the Bessarabian liberation movement" and connected to the notion of Moldavian ethnic distinctiveness.